 Tweezer and scissors not that sharp

 Stored in a carrying case with handles are 300 items that will have the consumer prepared for just about any kind of injury or emergency.
 This includes a cold compress, a medical face mask, tourniquet, and more.
-This kit also comes with survival items like a compass and whistle, along with a first aid guide.Read more
+This kit also comes with survival items like a compass and whistle, along with a guide.Read more

 All the supplies come in a compact carrying bag that has handles, small enough to take on-the-go or to store at home or in the car.

 This kit has all the needed medical supplies and more, for pretty much any situation.
 At a mid-range price point, it is affordable and a worthy buy.

 The amount and kind of different products and accessories they contain play a crucial role when determining which kits are the best.
 A good first aid kit should include items like antiseptic, bandages and gauze, and medications like aspirin.
 But emergencies vary, so other good products to have included a tweezer and scissors, ice and heat packs, gloves, allergy medication, and even a fire starter.
 When it comes to medical supplies, it’s important that the items meet FDA, OSHA and ANSI standards.